Silvery woolly monkey: Reproduction

 Sexual behaviour is rarely observed within females before their dispersal, although females tend to reach sexual maturity earlier than males.
 After dispersal females do not begin reproduction until a year after joining their new social group.
 This delay may be due to not having reach full sexual maturity or social barriers within the group.

 Females had a low tolerance to other females engaging in mating behaviour while males were tolerant of mating by other males.
 Females solicit a male by displaying an open-mouthed grin while shaking their head in the direction of the male.
 This expression occasionally occurs by both sexes during a mount.

 Silvery woolly monkey reproductive events are the season with births mainly occurring between May and September.
 During this there is lower fruit availability, while periods of conception happen during points of higher fruit availability.

 Development

 Silvery woolly monkeys are considered infants until around 6 months.
 Silvery woolly monkeys are locomotory independent at 2 years, and typically become socially independent after 3 years.

 Diet

 Silvery woolly monkeys spend a majority of their day on subsistence activity; consuming plants and foraging for animal prey.
-Silvery woolly monkey's diet consists of 64%-89% fruit; either ripe or nearly ripe.
+Silvery woolly monkey's diet consists of 64% to 89% fruit; either ripe or nearly ripe.
 Silvery woolly monkeys will spit out the seeds of fruits to solely eat the flesh.
 Around 17% of their time is spent foraging, foraging usually occurs in large groups.